Access Control Integration

 However, there are a few limitations to access control systems when they are positioned at a standard door.
 Once the door is open, any number of unauthorized people can pass through it, which is known as “tailgating.“ Doors can be propped open for convenience, and without a specialized alarm to notify security personnel, they can stay open indefinitely – enabling anyone to pass through unnoticed.

-Put the Control in Access Control with Security Entrances
+Put the "Control" Back in Access Control with Security Entrances

 To achieve the promise of access control without these limitations, look no further than security entrances.
 Security entrances, such as turnstiles, security revolving doors and security mantrap portals can add prestige to your facility while helping control the flow of people through designated entry and exit points.
 And, the greatest benefits can be achieved when your security entrances are integrated with an access control system, both for security and for overall business operations.